ch3n9w/dev/README.md

 ## Trouble Shooting

+1. if you occur `xdg-open: unexpected option '--'` in ranger, create `~/.mime.types` and add filetype in it (eg. `text/x-rust rs` for rust, `text/x-lua lua` for lua)
-If you have installed xsel and use my configuration under wayland, you may encounter clipboard problem, in which neovim use `xsel` as clipboard provider instead of `wl-copy`, to solve the problem, just uninstall `xsel`.
+2. If you have installed xsel and use my configuration under wayland, you may encounter clipboard problem, in which neovim use `xsel` as clipboard provider instead of `wl-copy`, to solve the problem, just uninstall `xsel`.